-$Note\ 2: an\ essential\ public\ support\ service\ does\ not\ include\ people\ gathering\ for\ worship\ or\ prayer.$

-(c) contactless collection or delivery of pre-ordered goods.

-Example: a library is permitted to operate for the purpose of a 'click and collect' service to facilitate the loaning of and/or returning of books, toys and other similar goods.

-Note: a librarian, or other staff that will be required to facilitate a 'click and collect' service is permitted to leave their premises to attend the library for these purposes.

-(5) Despite subclause (4), a person who owns, controls or operates a community facility in the State of Victoria may operate that facility during the restricted activity period if it is necessary for an Authorised Worker to perform work that is authorised at that site, with only the minimum number of persons necessary in attendance onsite.
+Note 2: an essential public support service does not include people gathering for worship or prayer.

+- (c) contactless collection or delivery of pre-ordered goods; or - Example: a library is permitted to operate for the purpose of a 'click and collect' service to facilitate the loaning of and/or returning of books, toys and other similar goods. - Note: a librarian, or other staff that will be required to facilitate a 'click and collect' service is permitted to leave their premises to attend the library for these purposes. - (d) providing the facility for the exclusive use by a single school at any one time for the purpose of conducting Senior Secondary examinations. - (4A) For the purposes of subclause (4)(d), a person who owns, controls or operates a community facility in the Restricted Area is required to comply with relevant restrictions that apply under the Workplace Directions (including requirements in relation to face coverings, signage and COVIDSafe Plans), but is exempt from the density quotient requirement in clause 6(18) of the Workplace Directions. - (5) Despite subclause (4), a person who owns, controls or operates a community facility in the Restricted Area may operate that facility during the restricted activity period if: - (a) it is necessary for an Authorised Worker to perform work that is authorised at that site, with only the minimum number of persons necessary in attendance onsite; or - (b) the community facility is a playground, that facility may operate for its ordinary use by members of the public under 12 years of age, in accordance with the requirements of the Stay at Home Directions (Restricted Areas); or - Note: playgrounds are open to children under 12 years of age to support young children's mental health and sensory and physical development.
+Parents supervising children must still comply with the public gathering limit and face covering requirements specified in the Stay at Home Directions (Restricted Areas). - (c) the community facility is a skatepark in an outdoor space or outdoor communal exercise equipment and operates for its ordinary use by members of the public and in accordance with the requirements of the Stay at Home Directions (Restricted Areas).